Oprah's next mission: Win advertisers with OWN vision

 So far, her mix of interviews and feel-good programs has left the key audience of 25- to 54-year-old women less than thrilled.
 Ratings among them for the 15-month-old OWN are about what they were for the Discovery Health channel it replaced.

-Last month, OWN, a joint venture with Discovery Communications Inc, laid off 30 staff and canceled its heavily hyped Rosie O‘Donnell talk show that it had hoped would provide a ratings boost.
+Last month, OWN, a joint venture with Discovery Communications, laid off 30 staff and canceled its heavily hyped Rosie O‘Donnell talk show that it had hoped would provide a ratings boost.

 OWN’s stumbles have struck the network to its operational core.
 The aspirational message that fueled Winfrey’s hugely successful syndicated daytime talk show for 25 years is not translating to a mass audience for the 24-hour cable channel.

-“On cable, the networks that work are far from aspirational,” said Brad Adgate, an analyst at advertising agency Horizon Media, pointing to shows such as “Keeping Up With the Kardashians” or the “Real Housewives” series.
+“On cable, the networks that work are far from aspirational,” Brad Adgate, an analyst at advertising agency Horizon Media said, pointing to shows such as “Keeping Up With the Kardashians” or the “Real Housewives” series.

 “It has been difficult for aspirational shows (and) networks to get on track,” he said.